thost96/pimatic-google-calendar/README.md

 |:------------------|:---------|:--------|:--------------------------------------------|
 | calendar_id       | "primary"| String  | id used to select a single calendar |

+If you don't know your calendar ids, set the debug option of the plugin to true.
+All availble ids will be logged.

 ## ToDo

 * add support for multiple calendars